ashutoshmjain/gita/src/mathuraChap07.md

 # 7.0

-As `Maharish` stepped into  `Ashrama`, he saw `Maitrea` finishing his morning lessons to the new students. `Maitrea` was a much younger, but `Maharishi` treated him like a friend - not a senior student. `Maitrea` wondering of sudden night out by `Maharishi`, approached him with a curious smile.
+As `Maharish` stepped into  `Ashrama`, he saw `Maitrea` finishing his morning lessons to the new students. `Maitrea` was much younger, but `Maharishi` treated him like a friend - not a senior student. `Maitrea`, wondering why `Maharishi` missed morning procession, approached him with a curious smile - hoping all well!
 He had barely finished greetings when`Maharishi` asked ...

 > `Maitrea` if God is kind and loving , why is there misery in the world?

-`Maitrea` understood `Maharishi` must have gone for a `Samadhi` and something must be on his mind.
-He figured `Maharishi` needed an unbiased opinion - a fair coin-toss of wisdom.
-Thus, instead of asking the context, he spoke his mind - `Maharishi` if you mean `Bramh` as God , then you only taught us that `Bramh` offers opportunity to every being.
+`Maitrea` understood `Maharishi` must have gone for an overnight `Samadhi` and something must be on his mind.
+He figured `Maharishi` needed an unbiased opinion - a fair coin-toss as an answer.
+Thus, instead of asking the context, he spoke his mind - `Maharishi` if you mean `Bramh` as God , then you only taught us that `Bramh` offers appropriate opportunity to every being.
+That opportunity is the little world around us.
 It is for us to choose what we make of it.

 `Maharishi` smiled.
-Sometimes, clarity comes in a jiffy.
-It meant the opportunity to 'write' was not uniquely his.
-What if `Asuras` were already writing books to spread unruly ideas.
-What if they reached likes of `Matsya` first!
+Sometimes, clarity comes in a jiffy. `Maitrea's` answer meant the opportunity to 'write' was not uniquely his.
+He felt relief that it was not solely his responsibility.
+If `Bramh` expects text to be direction of humanity  - many more would join the cause.
+At the same time, he felt anxious - What if `Asuras` were already writing books - to spread unruly ideas.
+What if they reached masses first ?
+Common people, likes of `Matsya`, were just a nudge away from losing faith.
 He knew technology always had the first-mover advantage.
 The races that adopted wheels to make chariots, flourished.
 Those who adopted hardened steel made much better weapons and literally killed the ones stuck with stone.
 He realized there was no way to stay still in this world.
 We always need to act.
 It was even more important at this juncture because high priests had already labeled scribing demonic.
 No one would be surprised if demons actually took to writing books.

-There was one more reason `Maharishi` was held back.
+There was one more reason holding `Maharishi` back - stopping him from going all in.
 He deemed his interest in ‘text’ might be perceived as being anti-establishment.
 He didn't think he was cynical, but he had uncomfortable positions with `Naad Yogies` — on them turning into gatekeepers of the knowledge.
 He was not sure if building a parallel channel of communication was good because it was good to his class - `Nyaan Yogies`; or was it truly a righteous path?
-Nor was he free from self-doubt — was he inclined towards ‘writing’ to satisfy his own ambition, or was it really for the greater good?
+Nor was he free from self-doubt — was he inclined towards ‘writing’ to satisfy his own ambition, or was it really for the greater good.
+Is he trying to burn the system just because he had the advantage ,thanks to early training ?
+Or was it righteous!
+And he didn't want to make the same mistake as his father did!

 <!-- markdownlint-disable-next-line -->
 <div style="padding-left:40px;font-size:0.9em;">

 Infinite impulses live in the past or the future - a better word is continuum - a sub conscious realm of thought.
 After intense back and forth, they fructify into one actionable.
 An action must be taken irrespective of dualities of thought - to bind them into a knot - to create a bond.
-When our action organs engage, it is the "Present".
+When our action organs engage, it is the "present" of `Bramh`.
 We act to weave the knots.

+We think in past!
+We imagine in future!
+But we can't act anywhere outside the tiny window of the present.
+Present is the scope[^scope].
+No one can ever hold a moment without actions.

+> ‘Present’ is the only window to engage with continuum (`Bramh`) and the invocation is ‘sensory’ in nature.
+The question really is how to turn this sensory invocation[^senses] into worthy action  - a `Karmik` reality[^karmik].
+How to make sure actions are righteous ?

 </div>